-Mortlockese is a Micronesian language spoken mainly in the Morlock Islands, part of Chuuk State in the Federated States of Micronesia.
+Mortlockese is a Micronesian language spoken mainly in the Mortlock Islands, part of Chuuk State in the Federated States of Micronesia.
 There are also some speakers on Pohnpei and Saipan islands, in Guam, and in Hawaii other parts of the USA.
 In 1989 there were about 5,900 speakers of Mortlockese, which is also known as Morklock or Nomoi.

 The name Nomoi comes from one of the islands on which the language is spoken, and the native name, kapsen Mwoshulók means 'speech of the Mortlocks'.
 Mortlockese is closely related to Puluwatese and Satawalese, and increasingly with Chuukese.